 A guide for using a portable fire extinguisher.

 |Portable Fire Extinguishers are Effective, Easy to Use, Safe and Cost Efficient (PDF)

 Data from across the country backs up the fact that portable fire extinguishers are effective, easy to use, safe and cost-efficient.

 |A Closer Look: Portable Fire Extinguishers (PDF)

-Understand the benefits and proper use of portable fire extinguishers as part of a balanced fire protection plan.
+Understand the benefits and proper use of portable fire extinguishers as part of a layered fire protection plan.